lmmx/polars-fastembed/README.md

 This repo contains 2 subdirectories:

 - `original` - the Python version, working
-- `rewrite` - the Rust rewrite, aiming to be faster than the original
+- `rewrite` - the Rust rewrite, 1.4x - 2.1x faster than the original

 ## Benchmark